home-assistant/home-assistant.io/source/_integrations/updater.markdown

 The `updater` binary sensor will check daily for new releases of the Home Assistant Core.
 The state will be "on" when an update is available.
 Otherwise, the state will be "off".
-The newer version, as well as the link to the release notes, are attributes of the updater.
+The current version, newer version, as well as the link to the release notes, are attributes of the updater.

 ## Configuration